andrewharmellaw/andrewharmellaw.github.com/_posts/2016-12-10-gelfands-algebra-chunk-5-powers.md

 ---
 {% include JB/setup %}

-For me, powers always made sense, but yet again I'd missed some subtleties which are now evident as I come back round with the chunking-cum-visual-grokking approach.
+For me, powers always made sense; but yet again it turns out that I'd missed some subtleties which are now evident as I come back around using the Oakley chunking-cum-visual-grokking approach.

 ## General Definition of Powers
-Lets kick off with the lovely General Definition.
+Let's kick off with the lovely General Definition.

 For positive integers $n$,